mertkaya13/WordFrequencyFinder/README.md

       Parses the words in the file named filename and construct the frequency linked list.

   • print-max N:
-      Print the N highest frequency words and their frequencies in the list, one word per line and sorted highest to lowest.
+      Prints the N highest frequency words and their frequencies in the list, one word per line and sorted highest to lowest.
 If N is larger than the number of words in the list, prints the entire list.